-Private retailers to sell marijuana in Manitoba: Pallister

-Manitoba Premier Brian Pallister says private retailers will sell marijuana once it's legalized next summer.

-Pallister says the private sector will play a key role in eliminating the black market and ensuring competitiveness.
+Marijuana to be sold through private stores in Manitoba

+"Our plan is about putting safety first, putting Manitobans first and creating new market opportunities at the same time."

+The government is asking potential retailers to submit bids in the coming weeks.
+Bids are to be judged on storage security, distance from schools and more.

 The Opposition NDP, as well as public-sector union leaders, have argued that sales should be done exclusively through government-run stores.

-But Trade Minister Blaine Pedersen says there are entrepreneurs who want to get in the marijuana market and private retailers are the best way to meet demand.

-Justice Minister Heather Stefanson says the province remains concerned about the federal government's July 1 deadline.
+Workers at the government's liquor stores are already trained to handle intoxicants, they said.

+"We've got staff ... that are trained to be able to identify if (customers) are minors," Michelle Gawronsky, president of the Manitoba Government and General Employees Union, said Tuesday.

+"They know how to card people.
+They know not to sell to folks that are already intoxicated.
+They know how to put public safety first and foremost."

+But the Progressive Conservative government said private outlets overseen by government regulators is the best way to ensure a legal system can compete with the black market.

-She says the Manitoba plan will keep pot out of the hands of kids and profits from cannabis sales out of the hands of gangs.
+"This model will keep the profits from cannabis sales out of the hands of gangs and organized crime by ensuring adequate supply and accessibility," Justice Minister Heather Stefanson said.

-The province has not decided on a minimum age for legal marijuana consumption yet.
+The province still has to work out other details such as a minimum age for legal marijuana consumption.

 Alberta has proposed setting the minimum age at 18 to align with the legal age for drinking in that province.
 It has not decided if it will allow marijuana to be sold through government-run or private outlets.